 Periodical payment of pensions is fully taxable, similar to policies levied on an individual’s salary.
 However, if an individual opts for disbursement of the total amount post-retirement, its taxation policy may change.
 Government employees (including individuals employed in the armed force) will be exempted from all taxes during disbursal.

-Pension disbursed as monthly annuity by any family member is taxed as income generated from other sources.
+Pension disbursed as a monthly annuity by any family member is taxed as income generated from other sources.
 However, it is tax exempted to a certain limit; up to Rs.
 15,000, or one-third of the monthly annuity, whichever is less, is exempted from taxes.
-If an individual opts for disbursal of the total the retirement fund, it is exempted from all taxes.
+If an individual opts for disbursal of the total retirement fund, it is exempted from all taxes.

 Who Should Invest In A Retirement Fund?

 Pension plans offer a source of finance to pay for everyday necessities as well as any unforeseen circumstances.
 These mutual fund retirement plans carry much less risk than other forms of investments, making them ideal to secure assured returns for senior citizens.

 Moreover, an investor can choose from several different types of pension funds available in India, allowing them to plan according to their unique financial needs.

 There are primarily 3 different plans one can choose from.
 The most popular plan solely invests in debt profiles, making them extremely safe and ideal for a conservative borrower.
 There are also plans that are unit-linked, investing in both equity, and debt profiles equally.
 These present slightly higher risk, however, offer higher returns as well.